brian7704/TAK_Meshtastic_Gateway/README.md

 ## Permissions

 When the Meshtastic node is connected via USB, TAK Meshtastic Gateway needs to be run as root (or via `sudo`) in Linux and in an administrator PowerShell or Command Prompt in Windows.
-Connecting to the Meshtastic node via the network does not require elevated permissions.
+Connecting to the Meshtastic node via TCP does not require elevated permissions.

 ## Example Usage Scenarios